Sarah Creber1

 MotherBetsey Dawe1 (cir.
 Nov 1806 - May 1876)

-Relationship1st cousin 4 times removed of Lorna Henderson.
+Relationship1st cousin 4 times removed of Lorna Henderson

 Sarah Creber was born cir.
-1846 in Marystow, DEV, ENG.1,2,3
+1846 Marystowe, DEV, ENG.1,2,3

-Sarah Creber married Edward Spurr, son of William Spurr and Phillipa UnknownSurname, in May 1870 in Cuyahoga Co, OH, USA, the date/place coming from the 1870 USA census, after quite a search, including the images of the English marriages, to no avail, which I now understand why.
+Sarah Creber married Edward Spurr, son of William Spurr and Phillipa UnknownSurname, in May 1870 Cuyahoga Co., OH, USA, the date/place coming from the 1870 USA census, after quite a search, including the images of the English marriages, to no avail, which I now understand why.
 Wonder why and how, she ended up in Ohio and married Edward there?4,5,6,3,7

 Sarah Spurr died aft.
 1901 ?Chatham, KEN, ENG.

-The census of 1851 showed Mary and Sarah and their brother Edward and their step-brother Samuel Gale in the household of their parents William and Betsy Creber at Longapark Cottage, Marystow, Tavistock, DEV, ENG, enumerated as CREBER (indexed on ancestry as Cuber): William, head, 57, ag lab b.
+The census of 1851 showed Mary and Sarah and their brother Edward and their step-brother Samuel Gale in the household of their parents William and Betsy Creber Longapark Cottage, Marystowe, Tavistock, DEV, ENG, enumerated as CREBER (indexed on ancestry as Cuber): William, head, 57, ag lab b.
 Marystow: wife Betsy 40, ag lab wife, b Lamerton.
 Children: Samuel (Gale), 11, at home; Mary 7, scholar; Sarah 5; Edward 10m all b Marystow, DEV (but indexed as Marystow, CON).9,10,11

-The census of 3 Jun 1880 showed Sarah with her husband Edward, their sons Percy and William, their dtr Ethel at 82 Burt St, Cleveland, Cuyahoga Co, OH, USA, household enumerated as SPURR: Edward 36 carpenter; wife Sarah 34 keeping house both b ENG as were both sets of parents; Children: William H 9 b OH, Percy J 6 b ENG, both at school (next pg) Ethel M 4 b OH.6
+The census of 3 Jun 1880 showed Sarah with her husband Edward, their sons Percy and William, their dtr Ethel 82 Burt St, Cleveland, Cuyahoga Co., OH, USA, household enumerated as SPURR: Edward 36 carpenter; wife Sarah 34 keeping house both b ENG as were both sets of parents; Children: William H 9 b OH, Percy J 6 b ENG, both at school (next pg) Ethel M 4 b OH.6

-The census of 1901 showed Sarah with her husband Edward, their dtr Ethel at 6 Albany Tce, Chatham, KEN, ENG, household enumerated as SPURR: Edward 57 living on own means, b St Heliers, Jersey; wife Sarah 55 b Marystow, DEV; Dtr Ethel 25 b Ohio, USA.3
+The census of 1901 showed Sarah with her husband Edward, their dtr Ethel 6 Albany Tce, Chatham, KEN, ENG, household enumerated as SPURR: Edward 57 living on own means, b St Heliers, Jersey; wife Sarah 55 b Marystow, DEV; Dtr Ethel 25 b Ohio, USA.3

 Family